National Bike Challenge

-We’ll be back for the second phase of the National Bike Challenge, looking to top the global leader boards in the workplace challenge and outride friends and colleagues.
+The second phase of the National Bike Challenge includes global leader boards for the workplace challenge, encouraging people to ride with friends and colleagues.

 If you’re new to the National Bike Challenge in Northwest Arkansas, join us on the Love to Ride platform.
 Here you can track your miles online, by downloading the app, or syncing with your Strava or Map My Ride account.
 Those who have already been participating should log back into that Love to Ride account and check that you’re ready to go!

 Love to Ride also has some incredible resources, ranging from courses around your bike ABC’s to how-to commute and tips on how to overcome barriers that keep you from riding.
 Check it out!

 We’ll be offering some sweet prizes, so make sure you’re ready.
 Challenges range from logging at least one ride to riding for transportation to riding five times in a week; there’s something for everyone.